v5ma/neurotech/brainduino-server/README.md

 ```

-For details see `./brainduino-server --help`
+For details see `./brainduino --help` or `./webserver --help`

-All files in `~/go/src/github.com/Micah1/neurotech/brainduino-server/static` are served upon request by the brainduino-server program.
+All files in `~/go/src/github.com/Micah1/neurotech/brainduino-server/webserver/static/views` are served upon request by the brainduino-server program.
 For example, when the browser issues the following request `GET localhost:8080/static/index.html`, brainduino-server will serve the index.html file. `GET localhost:8080` does the same thing. `GET localhost:8080/chartsngraphs` is equivalent to `GET localhost:8080/static/chartsngraphs.html`.

 For writting commands to the braindunio try `POST localhost:8080/command/S`.
 For a full list of brainduino commands see https://github.com/Micah1/neurotech.